Call Us

 A trained professional

 If your feelings are having a detrimental impact on your wellbeing, it might be one of the signs you need to see a therapist.
-If you're life is being severely damaged, it’s really important that you speak to a professional about what you’re going through.
+You don't have to suffer in silence - it’s really important that you speak to a professional about what you’re going through.

-An initial step may be for you to speak to your GP.
+An initial step may be for you to make an appointment to see your GP.
 They’ll be able to evaluate your symptoms and recommend an appropriate course of action in terms of treatment and next steps.
 They may also be able to refer you to a mental health provider such as Priory, to receive specialist help.

 Alternatively, you can contact Priory directly.
 Our friendly team are always here to listen to your concerns and recommend an appropriate treatment programme for you.
 We offer specialist inpatient, day care and outpatient treatment, depending on your needs, as well as evidence-based therapy formats and types.
 We also offer market-leading online therapy, meaning you can access expert support at a time and a place that works for you.